GauravAhuja7/Flight-route-optimization/README.md

 ## Algorithms Used

 - **Dijkstra's Algorithm:** Used to find the shortest path based on distance.
-- **A* Algorithm:** Implemented with a heuristic to find optimal paths considering both distance and a selected optimization criterion (time, fuel, or cost).
+- **A star Algorithm:** Implemented with a heuristic to find optimal paths considering both distance and a selected optimization criterion (time, fuel, or cost).

 ## Results